||| Perfect Interior Design Wall Art Photo Prints For Your Home |||

 DIFFICULT TO PHOTOGRAPH

 My pursuits to create wildlife fine art photography eventually led me to capture pictures of mountain lions in the rugged North American wilderness.
-The diversity of American wildlife is vast and also beautiful but sadly boasts only a few large predators.
+The diversity of American wildlife is vast and also beautiful but sadly boasts only a few large predators for mountain lion pics.
 In fact, the only large cats found in the region are mountain lions.
 There are many names that these cats go by, namely: mountain lions, cougars, pumas, catamounts, red tigers, and also panthers.
-Whatever you wish to use, they all refer to the same predator and they make a stunning image.
+Whatever you wish to use, they all refer to the same predator and they make a stunning image for mountain lion art.

 I always loved photographing predators, despite much of my work featuring prey animals.
 Predators present their own unique challenges when it comes to photography.
 They tend to be elusive and also very intelligent, not easily spotted by the untrained eye.
 Then, of course, is the potential danger of putting yourself in the presence of an animal that can surely cause you harm.
 Armed with just my camera equipment and experience, I put a lot of trust in wildlife.
 I do push the envelope with how close I can get to them.
 High quality and detailed mountain lion pictures can’t be taken without getting into the animal’s space and also placing yourself in their path.
 Even from a distance, it can be an adrenaline rush to capture mountain lion photos.